Coronavirus (COVID-19) page header

 Get coronavirus advice and information on GOV.UK including:

-- what you can and cannot do in tier 3
+- what you can and cannot do

 - when and where you must wear a face covering